Party chair

 In politics, a party chair (often party chairperson/-man/-woman or party president) is the presiding officer of a political party.
 The nature and importance of the position differs from country to country, and also between political parties.

-The role of a party chairperson is often quite different from that of a party leader.
+The role of a party chair is often quite different from that of a party leader.
 The duties of the chairman are typically concerned with the party membership as a whole, and the activities of the party organization.
-Chairpersons often play important roles in strategies to recruit and retain members, in campaign fundraising, and in internal party governance, where they may serve as a member of, or even preside over, a governing board or council.
+Chairs often play important roles in strategies to recruit and retain members, in campaign fundraising, and in internal party governance, where they may serve as a member of, or even preside over, a governing board or council.
 They often also have influence in candidate selections, and sometimes in the development and promulgation of party policy.
 When describing the position within the American Democratic Party, PBS NewsHour described it as "part cheerleader, part fundraiser, part organizer and recruiter, part public messenger".

-Throughout the years Party Chairperson roles have changed as candidates create their own fundraising committees.
+Throughout the years party chair roles have changed as candidates create their own fundraising committees.